BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Trying Out AI for Writing Blog Posts**

+I have just completed a very thorough trial of using AI to write stuff.
+I decided to do a set of 7 blog posts covering different aspects of the life of William Cobbett.
+Why William Cobbett?
+It was just something I felt like doing.
+I don’t need a reason.

+So how did it go?

+I started by writing a spec for the AI to work to.
+This took a surprisingly long time to come up with.
+I could certainly have rattled a quick single blog post in the time it took.
+I didn’t record it, but it was about an hour.
+I think there was a bit of learning curve in it, and I would have had to have done much the same thinking if I’d been working on my own.

+The results were initially impressive.
+All were well written at first glance.
+I started getting them in order directly in Wordpress.
+It was here that I noticed my first surprise.
+It had generated 8 rather than 7.
+I later realised that it had in fact experienced a technical glitch and one was incomplete and had then been regenerated.

+As I was editing them all at the same time I didn’t notice this issue and ended up with two similar articles.
+This required a lot more work to sort out than it would have done if the problem hadn’t arisen.

+Although the writing was superficially quite good, when I got into the details it was repetitive and had some inaccuracies.
+By the time I’d finished I spent about as much time as I would have done writing without the AI.
+I think the end result was a bit better than I would have managed on my own.
+But it wasn’t as enjoyable.

+Overall I think it will prove to be a useful tool, particularly for researching stuff.
+But I don’t think it can actually implement a good idea unaided.

 #### **Distractions From The Moment I Wake Up**

 There is no doubt about it, there are way too many distractions available in the modern world.
 This morning I have so far listened to about 10 minutes of a podcast about proteins, followed the fascinating story of how the Verve lost the rights to their best known song, got a fevered update on US politics and how some recent election result changes everything, seen a comic in Romania have a go at an Israeli member of the audience and get an analysis of why the Russians are in trouble economically and are having to increase their level of conscription.